The Premium Gin Renaissance, Part 2 of 2: Gin Reviews

 Part 1 covered the history and renaissance of Premium Gin.
 Now for the Gin reviews.

-Gin is so versatile for mixologists, so all were served blind in three different ways.
-First, drunk neat over ice to explore character, then mixed with tonic as a classic G&T and finally as a Dry Martini (stirred, not shaken, with a hint of vermouth and obligatory olive).
+Gin is so versatile for mixologists.
+Hence all were served blind in three different ways.
+First, drunk neat over ice to explore its character.
+Second, mixed with tonic as a classic G&T. Finally as a Dry Martini, stirred, not shaken, with a hint of vermouth and obligatory olive.
 Mathematicians will spot this means 21 different drinks, so this wasn’t an activity to be rushed!